MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 ### Coordination between XDP publishing and Partner Center publishing

 In XDP, moving from CERT to RETAIL are two separate, explicit actions.
 However, in Partner Center, the submission process automatically moves your game through certification and on to retail.
 As such, there is an order of operations to respect.

 When you’re ready to go to certification, you should follow the following steps in order:

-1. Publish your XDK product in XDP to CERT (including catalog, binary, and service config)
+1. Publish your XDK product in XDP to CERT (including catalog, binary, and service config).

-2. Start your Partner Center submission for your UWP product
+2. Start your Partner Center submission for your UWP product.

     1.  **Be sure to select “Publish this app manually” or “No sooner than \[date\]” in the Publish date field!** If you don’t do this, your UWP game could be released to retail automatically without your intervention.